nramabad/Flex/README.md

 # FlexJobs

-### FlexJobs matches candidates with job opportunities by generating keywords and sentiment analysis from user-uploaded resumes and job listings.
+### FlexJobs matches candidates with job opportunities by generating keywords and comparing similarities from user-uploaded resumes and job listings.

 ## Background and Overview

-Finding jobs based on both matched skills and culture fit can be difficult.
-FlexJobs uses keyword matching and sentiment analysis to create a list of best-fit job postings that matches the user’s resume.
+Finding jobs can be difficult.
+FlexJobs uses keyword matching and string similarity to create a list of best-fit job postings that matches the user’s resume.

 This problem decomposes into several areas of activity:
   * Generate keyword topics from resumes and job listings
-  * Generate sentiments from resumes and job listings
+  * Comparing string similarity from resume and job listings
   * Implement a front-end interface with which users can view the results of our work

 ## Functionality & MVP